-Lana, Italy is a beaming bouquet of South Tyrol’s most beloved qualities.
-Here is your guide to adventure and enchantment in this mountain-ringed gem.
+Lana is a beaming bouquet of South Tyrol’s most beloved qualities.
+Here is your guide to adventure and enchantment in the “California of the Alps”.

-A charming oasis pairing old-world ambiance with cosmopolitan vibes, Lana arises amid the orchards and vineyards bridging Bolzano and Merano.
-Its ideal location makes for a wonderful base during a trip to South Tyrol — especially in autumn when chestnuts, wine and Törggelen summon a festive spirit.
+A charming mountain town pairing old-world ambiance with cosmopolitan vibes, Lana sits amid the orchards and vineyards bridging Bolzano and Merano.
+Its ideal location makes for a wonderful base while visiting South Tyrol — especially in autumn when Törggelen fosters an extra festive spirit.

 What to See & Do in Lana